-Advance constructing projects and partnerships to acquire road funds with RCOC has also been beneficial.
-The City has recently taken advantage of agreements to front funds and to expedite construction with RCOC on projects under their jurisdiction.
+Advance constructing projects and partnerships to acquire federal road funds with RCOC has also been beneficial.
+The City has recently taken advantage of agreements to front funds and to expedite construction with RCOC on projects with obligated (or yet to be assigned) dollars in future fiscal years.
 These agreements benefit all entities, as well as the residents, since much needed local and regional improvements are being addressed.
 In 2019, Novi Road and 12 Mile Road intersection (~\$1M) was reconstructed using the advanced construct method, and in 2022, 10 Mile Road from Haggerty to Meadowbrook (~\$5M) will be rehabilitated with a continuous center left-turn lane utilizing the same type of agreement.
 In 2017, Novi used federal funds in a partnership with RCOC and Lyon Township to rehabilitate Napier Road from 9 Mile to 10 Mile (~\$5M) including a new roundabout.